 A standard-efficiency furnace should not give off condensation so if your system does, it may be that the flue pipe was not sized properly.
-The heated exhaust could be cooling and condensing within the pipe, then flowing back into your heating equipment and leaking out.
+The heated exhaust could be cooling and condensing within the pipe, then draining back into your heating equipment and leaking out.

-To make sure your heating equipment doesn’t spring a leak and that it’s ready to keep you warm all winter long, call Service Experts Heating & Air Conditioning in Canada today.
+To make sure your heating equipment doesn’t spring a leak and that it’s ready to keep your family warm all winter long, call Service Experts Heating & Air Conditioning in Canada today.
 Our fall promotion is happening now and you can save on a Precision tune-up or qualifying heating and air conditioning systems.